HoloPollock/wisdom/wisdom.md

 - Most team culture comes out of a combination of what is tolerated and what is rewarded.
 If you legit want your culture to improve, change what you reward and rethink what you will tolerate.
 - Stop caring if people are mad at you, but care if people are disappointed
 - Always set a timer.
+- You can grow and not tell people your did